iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

-There are many dfferent overloaded variants of `DirectMethodHandle$Holder.invokeStatic`, but in our example we are calling the one listed above: it takes 2 parameters: the first is a DirectMethodHandle, and the second is the string we're trying to pass to `callme`.
+There are many dfferent overloaded variants of `DirectMethodHandle$Holder.invokeStatic`, but in our example we are calling the one listed above: it takes 2 parameters: the first is a DirectMethodHandle, and the second is the string `"yo!"` we're trying to pass to `callme`.

 As you can expect, the call to [`MethodHandle.linkToStatic`](http://hg.openjdk.java.net/jdk/hs/file/f43576cfb273/src/java.base/share/classes/java/lang/invoke/MethodHandle.java#l556) is yet again some magic inside the JVM.
 Basically, it's a native method that knows the invocation target's [`Method*`](http://hg.openjdk.java.net/jdk/hs/file/f43576cfb273/src/hotspot/share/oops/method.hpp).
 In our example, `linkToStatic` creates a call frame to execute the `callme` method.
 Note that `linkToStatic` itself doesn't appear in the stack trace -- it kinds of makes a tail call into `callme`.